PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 `service.list` function which is written in `micro/auditservice/service.js` which in turn makes a request to MongoDB to fetch a list of entries.
 This list is ultimately fed into the `micro/webapp/views/audit.ejs` template for rendering.

-Whilst this approach to using infrastructure is convenient in development, containers are a game changer when it comes to production deployment.
+While this approach to using infrastructure is convenient in development, containers are a game changer when it comes to production deployment.
 We will investigate this topic in more detail in the **Chapter 11 Deploying Systems**.

 Our audit service was able to connect to the MongoDB container in just the same way as if there were a local installation of MongoDB so no changes to the code were required in order to use the Docker container.

-Whilst containers are incredibly useful for deployment and intrastructure encapsulation in development working with Node processes natively tends to allow for more rapid iteration.
+While containers are incredibly useful for deployment and intrastructure encapsulation in development working with Node processes natively tends to allow for more rapid iteration.
 This is why we use Fuge to run both our container and our Node processes.

 We connected to the Mongo container using this url: